 Mitte is the historic centre of the East.
 It has been completely gentrified for a long time now; it is also full of tourists to the extent that most commerce in the neighbourhood caters to them.
 It was once known as the ‘first stop’ of internationals, drawn to the old-world buildings, cool cafés and art galleries before they moved on to less expensive and more neighbourhoody digs elsewhere in the city––but increasingly, it’s too expensive and you’re more likely to start out your Berlin adventure in Wedding or Treptow.
 That said, Mitte continues to be one of the most urban and cosmopolitan parts of the city.

 Kreuzberg was originally a mix of family, eco-, arty, low-key, radical, bourgeois, gritty, international, Turkish, Punk… It has since been discovered and by now thoroughly gentrified.
-Apartments which, on the whole, used to cost approximately 2000 EUR per m2 just a few years ago now normally go for somewhere between 4000 and 6000 EUR.
+Apartments which, on the whole, used to cost approximately 2000 EUR per m2 just a few years ago now (2023) normally go for somewhere around 8000 EUR.
 Wow.
 It’s as expensive, or more expensive, to rent here as in Prenzlauer Berg, although daily costs are still lower.
 Kreuzberg continues to exude a bohemian air and is not entirely conformist.
 It’s the kind of place where people who wear ties to work in the morning immediately change when they get home, because they wouldn’t be caught dead in a suit walking around East Kreuzberg in the evening.
 And while tourists have discovered areas like the Wranglerkiez near Schlesisches Tor for its nightlife (en masse, to the ire of residents who have organised anti-tourist meetings), the areas around Schönleinstraße, Mariannenplatz, or Eisenbahnstraße continue to be very neighbourhoody.
 Some looking for deals are delving South of Kreuzberg to Alt Treptow, a neighbourhood in the former East.

 Although entirely in the West, Kreuzberg is divided into West (Kreuzberg 61) and East (SO36) sections.
 Both contain a real diversity of Kieze worth exploring here.